 The term neuropathy is used to refer to a number of diseases and defects that affect the nerves.
 Specifically, there are four classifications of neuropathy: peripheral, cranial, autonomic and focal.
-Each type of neuropathy specifies a different set of nerves where nerve damage and pain, numbness and tingling are experienced.
-There are multiple causes of neuropathy, which include everything from injuries and infections to disease.
+Each type of neuropathy specifies a different set of nerves where nerve damage, pain, numbness and tingling are experienced.
+There are multiple causes of neuropathy which include everything from injuries and infections to disease.
 Neuropathy treatment can lessen the pain and effects of nerve damage.
 To determine which treatment will be most effective, the cause, severity of the condition and overall health of the patient must be taken into consideration.

 Possible Symptoms of Neuropathy

 Each case of neuropathy presents similar symptoms, but the affected locations of the body are often exclusive to each patient.
 The most commonly experienced symptoms include numbness, tingling and weakness in the hands and feet, painful cramps, muscle spasms and a sensitivity to touch.
 In advanced cases, sufferers may also experience burning or electric like pain, impaired balance, muscle loss and compromised coordination.

 To diagnose neuropathy, your healthcare professional will first meticulously look over your medical background.
 If you have a known disease or condition that is associated with neuropathy, a diagnosis will likely be made much faster.
 In many circumstances, examinations and blood work may be required to rule out any of these conditions beforehand.
 Numerous other tests will likely be performed before a diagnosis of neuropathy is made which may include a neurological evaluation, an MRI or CAT scan, or a spinal tap.
 Other diagnostic tests may also be performed if deemed necessary.